 - 1. Establish inbound RTP security based on its selected RTP ciphersuite, End-End Secret1 and Pad1, as described in section 7.6.2.3.3.1 of this specification. - 2.
-Establish inbound RTCP keys, based on End-End Secret1, Pad1 and the selected RTCP ciphersuite in the list. - 3.
 Establish outbound RTP security based on its selected RTP ciphersuite and End-End Secret0, as described in section 7.6.2.3.3.1 of this specification.
-If Pad0 was generated by MTA1, the outbound RTP security will also be based on Pad0. - 4.
-Establish outbound RTCP keys, based on End-End Secret0 and the selected RTCP ciphersuite in the list.
-If Pad0 was generated by MTA1, the outbound RTCP Key Association will also be based on Pad0. - 5.
-Be ready to receive RTP and RTCP messages, which may arrive any time after this message is sent by the MTA.
+If Pad0 was generated by MTA1, the outbound RTP security will also be based on Pad0. - 3.
+If connection mode allows, be ready to receive RTP packets, which may arrive from MTA_0 any time after this message is sent.